The semiclassical limit from the Pauli-Poisswell/Darwin to the Euler-Poisswell/Darwin system by WKB methods: Statement of the main result

-The characteristics can intersect in finite time, which means that caustics appear (cf. {\cite{sparber2003wigner}).
+Since the characteristics of \eqref{Madelung-Poisson}-\eqref{wkb data} can intersect in finite time (i.e. caustics appear \cite{sparber2003wigner}), this approach is only local in time.

-\begin{remark} Note that in the WKB ansatz we choose a complex-valued amplitude as opposed to the Madelung transform, where one uses a real-valued amplitude.
-This additional degree of freedom allows us to avoid singular quantum pressure in the equation for the velocity $u^{\varepsilon}$.
-Instead one obtains a skew-symmetric term in the transport equation (due to the term $(i/2\varepsilon) \Delta a^{\varepsilon}$).
-For more details on the Madelung transform and its connection to the hydrodynamic formulation of nonlinear Schrödinger equations we refer to the survey in \cite{carles2012}. \end{remark}
+\begin{remark} In the WKB ansatz one chooses a complex-valued amplitude $a^{\varepsilon}$ in contrast to the Madelung transform, where one uses a real-valued amplitude.
+This additional degree of freedom avoids the singular quantum pressure in the equation for the velocity $u^{\varepsilon}$.
+Instead we obtain a skew-symmetric term $i\varepsilon \Delta a^{\varepsilon}$ in the transport equation for $a^{\varepsilon}$ \cite{10.2307/118716}.
+More details on the Madelung transform and its connection to the hydrodynamic formulation of nonlinear Schrödinger equations can be found in \cite{carles2012}. \end{remark} We can formally pass to the limit $\varepsilon \rightarrow 0$ in \eqref{Madelung-Poisson}-\eqref{Madelung-Poisson u} and \eqref{Madelung-Poisson Darwin}-\eqref{wkb data darwin} and obtain the Euler-Poisswell equation